Breast Reconstruction Breast Reconstruction

 • Your overall health

-• The size and shape of your remaining breast tissue
+• The size and shape of any remaining breast tissue as well as the unaffected breast

 • Your personal preferences